rubymorillo/pocket-scrum-self-study-list/README.md

 # Pocket Scrum Certification List
-A list of Scrum resources for self-study
+A list of Scrum resources for self-study.
+I'm using these resources to help me prep for the Professional Scrum Master I certification!

 ## Assessments